IGS/portal_client/README.md

 ### Using a pre-built Chiron Docker image.

-[Chiron](http://github.com/IGS/Chiron) is a collection of Dockerized tools and pipelines for metagenomics developed by the Human Microbiome Project members and was initially developed for the Microbiome Cloud Workshop, held in June 2017 in Baltimore, Maryland.
+[Chiron](http://github.com/IGS/Chiron) is a collection of Dockerized tools and pipelines for metagenomics developed by the Human Microbiome Project members and originally used in the Microbiome Cloud Workshop held in Baltimore, Maryland in June of 2017.
 The hmp_client is installed in each of the Chiron Docker images.
 Using Chiron, the hmp_client Docker image, which contains the hmp_client and very little else, can be run like so:

 ```
 git clone https://github.com/IGS/Chiron.git